vippsas/vipps-report-api/vipps-report-api-quick-start.md

 **Please note:** Postman is discontinuing their offline version.
 Use only your test keys and delete them after testing.
 Ensure that your company allows for cloud use before continuing.

-If you wish to use Postman, import the following files:
+To use Postman, import the following files:

 * [Vipps Report API Postman collection](/tools/vipps-report-api-postman-collection.json)
 * [Vipps API Global Postman environment](https://raw.githubusercontent.com/vippsas/vipps-developers/master/tools/vipps-api-global-postman-environment.json)